huntdatacenter/docs/docs/govern-science/tingweek/README.md

 ### Data space ting

 This is the Ting where we appoint time to evolve scientific organization and **cross-lab coordination in data spaces**, including coordination of compliance, data, technologies, knowledge and financial aspects.
-The original Coordinator ting changed name to Data space ting in Ting week #5 to reflect contractual roles in the new services model.
+The original Coordinator ting changed name to Data space ting in Tingweek #5 to reflect contractual roles in the new services model.

 ### Data controller ting